willcola/200ping-Poe2-Guild-Filter/README.md

 Now when you launch the game the program will grab the latest guild filters combine them with your current filters into a new filter called "GUILD_COMBINED"

 Make sure you set this as your active filters in game.

+When the game launches a new cmd window will launch along side with it.
+After is says "Combined file saved to..." you can close it if you want.